7 Reasons Lawyers Are Unhappy & How To Improve Their Happiness

 Lawyers also have much higher rates of alcoholism and illegal drug usage than non-lawyers.
 Divorce tends to be more common among lawyers, particularly women, than among other occupations.

 Lawyering is a high-empathy job.
-One has to get into the shoes of the client to understand their position well.
+One must put oneself in the client’s shoes to understand their position effectively.

-Compassion fatigue is one dangerous effect of having empathy.
+Compassion fatigue is one of the most dangerous effects of having empathy.

 Compassion fatigue means getting exhausted while trying to relieve the pain of another.
 Also known as secondary trauma and secondary stress, it occurs when a person’s sense of well-being is harmed by constant contact with another person’s tragedy.